jnovack/docker-ambassador/README.md

 All environment variables are optional.

 * `SSL` - One of `server` or `client`.
-Intantiates the container as the client or server container in terms of SSL termination.
+Instantiates the container as the client or server container in terms of SSL termination.
-* `SERVER_PRIVATE_KEY` - The server's concatinated private key and public certificate.
+* `SERVER_PRIVATE_KEY` - The server's concatenated private key and public certificate.
 Used on the server.
 * `SERVER_PUBLIC_KEY` - The server's public certificate.
 Used on the client for server verification.
-* `CLIENT_PRIVATE_KEY` - The client's concatinated private key and public certificate.
+* `CLIENT_PRIVATE_KEY` - The client's concatenated private key and public certificate.
 Used on the client.
 * `CLIENT_PUBLIC_KEY` - The client's public certificate.
 Used on the server for client authentication.

 If you provide a `SERVER_PUBLIC_KEY` to the client, you will only be able to connect to the servers with certificates in `server.crt`.

 If you do not provide `SERVER_PUBLIC_KEY` to the client, then the server will not be verified, but still encrypted.

 If you provide `CLIENT_PUBLIC_KEY` to the server, only clients with certificates matching in `client.crt` will be permitted to connect.
 If you do not provide `CLIENT_PUBLIC_KEY` any client may connect.

 You can `cat` multiple `client.crt`s together to allow for multiple clients.

 ## Enable SSL

 OpenSSL has been added to the image so you can secure, and optionally authenticate the connection.

 The container will automatically generate certificates if you do not pass any in through the environment when you add the `SSL` environment variable.

 By default with SSL enabled, the connection is encrypted but it is not authenticated, not a big deal for your average tunnel session, but for enhanced security, it will print out the certificate so you can copy it to the other end.

-For server verfication, copy the server's `server.crt` to the client and provide `SERVER_PUBLIC_KEY` to the client ambassador.
+For server verification, copy the server's `server.crt` to the client and provide `SERVER_PUBLIC_KEY` to the client ambassador.

 For client authentication, copy the client's `client.crt` to the client and provide `CLIENT_PUBLIC_KEY` to the server ambassador.

 Run server ambassador with SSL and client authentication:
 ```